Select Page

 What is experiential therapy?

 Experiential therapy is a systematic modality that utilizes recreation, expression, and other activity-based techniques to restore physical and psychological health, well-being, and recovery.
-This active form of therapy is an effective treatment methodology which can rehabilitate a person’s level of functioning and break down the barriers to sustained recovery.
+This active form of therapy is an effective treatment methodology, incorporating various treatment modalities, which can rehabilitate a person’s level of functioning and break down the barriers to sustained recovery.

 Challenge Yourself